11 Signs of a Codependent Parent: How to Heal

 Codependents have low self-esteem and feel worthy by putting someone else’s needs first.
 This then usually cascades into being overly caring or concerned.

-In this case, dealing with a codependent parent means reclaiming control of your schedule and your space.
-Letting your codependent parent do everything from cooking to managing your handyperson might seem helpful, but in the end, it stops you from managing your own life.
+- What they may do: They do everything from cooking to managing your handyperson.
+It might seem helpful, but in the end, it stops you from managing your own life.

 5. Martyrdom